alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 In this blog I aim at providing some mental models that would help you navigate those complexities and guardrail your strategy from the start.

 Opinions in this blog are my own.
-They come from real life experience batteling complexity and helping organizations in their cloud transformation journey.
+They come from real life experience battling complexity and helping organizations in their cloud transformation journey.

 ---